Upwardly Mobile: An Analysis of the Telecommunications Deduction Line on the Means Test

 Mott & Gendron Law

-Kara is a Board Member of the National Association of Consumer Bankruptcy Attorneys (NACBA) and serves as NACBA’s Chair for the Circuit Leader Committee.
-Kara is on the Board of Directors for American Board of Certification (ABC) and is a long time Board member of the Middle District Bankruptcy Bar Association (MDBBA).
-Additionally, she is an Advisory Board Member of the American Bankruptcy Institute (ABI) Consumer Practice Extravaganza, an Advisory Board Member for the Middle District of Pennsylvania Bankruptcy Court, and an Advisory Board Member for the American Bankruptcy Law Journal Advisory Board (ABLJ), which is published by the National Conference of Bankruptcy Judges (NCBJ).
+An active leader in the national bankruptcy community, Kara serves as Secretary of the Executive Board of the National Association of Consumer Bankruptcy Attorneys (NACBA) and Chairs NACBA’s Circuit Leader Committee.
+She also serves on the Board of Directors of the American Board of Certification (ABC), sits on the Board of the Association of Chapter 12 Trustees (ACT12/ACT2), and is a long-standing board member of the Middle District Bankruptcy Bar Association (MDBBA).
+In 2023, she was appointed to the Advisory Board of the American Bankruptcy Law Journal (ABLJ), published by the National Conference of Bankruptcy Judges (NCBJ), and was reappointed in 2025.

 Related Articles